-To get the most coverage for your premium dollar, a term policy often makes the most sense—especially if you don’t expect to need life insurance past a certain number of years.
+To get the most coverage for your premium dollar, a term policy often makes the most sense, especially if you don’t expect to need life insurance past a certain number of years.
 But if you’ve established a coverage amount that meets your needs and the premiums are too high for your budget, you may need to make difficult decisions.
-You can reduce the amount of insurance you buy, or you can make changes in other areas of your budget.
+You can reduce the amount of insurance you buy or make changes in other areas of your budget.

 |Coverage Amount||Health Status||Monthly Premium|

 It may be possible to keep premiums manageable by using multiple insurance policies, such as a combination of a short-term and a long-term policy.
 If your coverage needs decrease and the short-term policy ends, you no longer need to pay for coverage.

 For example, instead of buying a 20-year policy for $1 million, you could buy a 10-year policy for $600,000 and a 20-year policy for $400,000.
 If you build up assets and pay down debt over the next several years, your need for insurance decreases (because assets, such as savings, help cover this need).

 After the first policy ends, you would pay premiums on only one policy.
 In this way, you cover your entire upfront insurance need but save premium dollars as that need diminishes.